CCM19/ccm19doks/docs/funktionen/iframes.md

 ## Enable iframe blocking

-With the hook you activate the blocking of IFrames - probably obviously...
+With the check mark you enable the blocking of IFrames - probably obviously...

 ## Remember consent per domain